mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 3. Use `proxy_fetcher.py` to get proxy servers.
 4. (Optional) Use `get-key.py` for secure private key setup.

-### Go (fastest)
+### Go (fastest mybe ?)
 1. Install Go, clone the repo, and compile or use pre-built files.
-2. Run the tool and follow the prompts.
+2. Run `go tidy` to organize dependencies.
+3. Use `go run main.go` to execute.

 ### Rust
 1. Install Rust, clone the repo, and compile or use pre-built files.